Breina/ha-artnet-led/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPLv3 license - see the [LICENSE](LICENSE) file for details.

 ---